mfkiwl/Coupled-Mode-Lasers/README.md

 # Overlap Factor Model
 Matlab routines for laser dynamics.
+Currently only routines for the coupled mode model have been added.

 ## INSTALLATION NOTES:
-For these routines to work properly, both the 'Coupled Mode Twin' directory and the 'Numeric' directory should be in a directory called 'Photonic-Neurons' on the default MATLAB path.
+For these routines to work properly, both the 'Coupled Mode Twin' directory and the 'Numeric' directory should be in a directory called 'Overlap-Factor-Model' on the default MATLAB path.
 This is usually something
 like:

     C:\Users\<user_name>\Documents\MATLAB

 Type 'userpath' at the MATLAB command line to check.